-- 1.1 It is mandatory for the Host Board to provide DRS technology for all World Test Championship matches. - 1.2 Minimum requirements for use of DRS. - 1.2.1 The camera specification set out below shall be mandatory as a minimum requirement.
+- 1.1 DRS technology shall be used for the match. - 1.2 Minimum requirements for use of DRS. - 1.2.1 The camera specification set out below shall be mandatory as a minimum requirement.

 1.2.2 The table below summarises the minimum requirements for DRS to be used, and the regulations around the appointment of the third umpire: